preyjk/Double-II/project-management/meeting-minutes/2024-09-16 Meeting Minutes.md

 ---

 ### 1. Main Task and Key Function

 - **Discussion:**
 - Added chatbot functionality and created more features.
 - Updated the patient page content and created related features.
 - Expanded the admin page and developed features.
 - Modified features based on feedback from last week's presentation

 - **Action Items:**
- - VAdapt the entire page for mobile terminals.-[Jack]
+- Adapt the entire page for mobile terminals.-[Jack]
 - Train AI to add speech-recognisable features to AI -[Lee] -[Jack] -[Tracy] -[Liz]
 - Add a refresh token to the backend to solve the problem of the user's account being locked out for a long time.-[Lee]
 - Make more function for the homepage and do more details for the whole web and app-[Tracy]-[Liz]
 - Improve the Admin function and display related graphics, such as the usage rate of patient content.-[Jack]-[Tracy]
 - Ensuring the correctness of the logic of our pages and adding a basic information form for patients on the page for feedback on the presentation-[Tracy]

 ### 2. MVP Build

 - **Discussion:**
   - Further improvements to the user interface and additional functionality
   - Improved data security and network security